 The sad truth is, there are times when people hold the relationship title, but that is all.
 Perhaps a couple is legally married, but they are living apart and have been for a while.
 Perhaps they each were seeing other people and they had no intentions of every rekindling that relationship.
 This spouse may get up in court and tell the judge how much they loved and depended on the deceased.
 They may talk about the history they shared together.
 But upon examination, the claim does not hold water.
 They did not lose their life partner and the loss of the companionship is not damaging their lives.
-Attorneys are very good at sifting out the people who just want to benefit from an unfortunate situation.
+A experienced lawyer is very good at sifting out the people who just want to benefit from an unfortunate situation.

 Loss of consortium is in place to give you the only kind of justice the courts can give.
 They are punishing the offender the only way the law allows.
 Do not let the two-year statute of limitations slip by.
 There will come a day when you will be glad you stood up for your loved one who could not stand for themselves.